-When you experience a problem with your computer, it's important to remember that there is usually a simple and quick solution.
-When you encounter a problem, be aware of the conditions that led up to the problem.
-Making a note of things you did before the problem occurred will help you narrow down the possible causes of the problem and then find the answers you need.
+When you experience a problem with your computer, there is usually a simple and quick solution.
+When you encounter a problem, try to make a note of things you did before the problem occurred.
+This will help you narrow down the possible causes of the problem and then find the answers you need.
 Things to note include:

 - The applications you were using when the problem occurred.
 Problems that occur only with a specific application may indicate that the application is not compatible with the version of the Mac OS installed on your computer. - Any software that you recently installed.
-Certain applications install extensions that may not be compatible with Classic. - Any new hardware (such as additional memory or a peripheral) that you connected or installed.
+Certain applications install extensions that may not be compatible with the Classic environment. - Any new hardware (such as additional memory or a peripheral) that you connected or installed.